Nutrition, B.S.Nutr./M.S. - Coordinated Program in Dietetics (5-Year)

 - When surveyed, over 80% of employers will agree or strongly agree that graduates are adequately prepared for entry level positions.

-Goal 2: Prepare graduates who respond to changing food, nutrition, and health care needs of individuals, groups, and urban communities.
+Goal 2: Prepare graduates who respond to changing food, nutrition, and health care needs of individuals, groups, and diverse communities.

 Objectives: